General Application for GST/HST Rebates

 Notes

-Individual Indians who purchase property or services on a reserve or property that is delivered to a reserve, who have paid an amount as GST/HST in error to a supplier, can seek a refund or credit of the amount from that supplier.
-If the supplier gives a refund or credit, the individual Indians are no longer eligible for a rebate because the amount paid has already been refunded or credited.
-Alternatively, they can apply for a rebate of the amount under Reason code 1A – Amounts paid in error for property or services purchased on or delivered to a reserve.
-This also applies to Indian bands that buy property that is delivered to a reserve, or services that are certified to be for band management activities or real property on reserve.
+Individuals registered under the Indian Act who purchase property or services on a reserve or property that is delivered to a reserve, who have paid an amount in error as GST/HST to a supplier, can seek a refund or credit of the amount from that supplier.
+If the supplier gives a refund or credit, the individual registered under the Indian Act is no longer eligible for a rebate because the amount paid has already been refunded or credited.
+Alternatively, they can apply for a rebate of the amount under Reason code 1A – Amounts paid in error by an individual registered under the Indian Act, an Indian band, a tribal council, or a band-empowered entity for property or services purchased on or delivered to a reserve.

-Do not claim a rebate under reason code 8 if you are a status Indian, an Indian band, or council of an Indian band and have paid an amount equal to the 8% provincial part of the HST in Ontario for the purchase of qualifying off-reserve property or services after June 2010.
-You may be entitled to apply to the Ontario Ministry of Revenue for a rebate equal to the 8% provincial part of the HST paid.
+Do not claim a rebate under reason code 8 if you are an individual registered under the Indian Act, an Indian band, or a band council and have paid an amount equal to the 8% provincial part of the HST in Ontario for the purchase of qualifying off-reserve property or services.
+You may be entitled to apply to the Ontario Ministry of Finance for a rebate equal to the 8% provincial part of the HST paid.
 For more information on qualifying off-reserve property or services, see Harmonized Sales Tax Guide 80, Ontario First Nations Point-of-Sale Exemptions.
 Do not use Form GST189 to apply for the provincial rebate of qualifying items.

 Filing instructions

-For details on how to calculate your total rebate, see Part C – Rebate claimed.
+For details on how to calculate your total rebate, see Part D – Rebate claimed.

-An Indian band, tribal council, or band-empowered entity can apply in writing to their local tax services office, GST/HST Refund Integrity Section (Audit), to request a letter waiving the need to submit copies of their receipts.
-The request should include details of the expected frequency of filing reason code 8 or 1A rebate claims and the estimated amount of the annual purchases subject to the rebate.
+An Indian band, a tribal council, or a band-empowered entity can apply in writing to their local tax services office, GST/HST Refund Integrity Section (Audit), to request a letter waiving the need to submit copies of their receipts.
+The request should include details of the expected frequency of filing reason code 1A or 8 rebate claims and the estimated amount of the annual purchases subject to the rebate.
 Audit will issue a letter indicating if a waiver has been granted; until such time the Indian band, tribal council, or band-empowered entity is required to submit copies of receipts with its rebate application.
 The granting of the waiver is on the condition that original receipts are retained on file for audit purposes.
-In addition, there is still the requirement to complete "Part F – details of the rebate application section" on the Form GST189.
+In addition, there is still the requirement to fill out "Part C – Details of rebate application" on Form GST189.

 Note

-A waiver is only available to Indian bands, tribal councils, and band-empowered entities – not individual status Indians.
+A waiver is only available to Indian bands, tribal councils, and band-empowered entities — not individuals registered under the Indian Act.
 A separate application form is required under each reason code.

 Filing deadline